Manage sharing settings

 |Only people in your organization

 ||Turn off external sharing.|

-If you turn off external sharing for your organization and later turn it back on, guests who previously had access will regain it.
-If you know that external sharing was previously turned on and in use for specific sites and you don't want guests to be able to regain access, first turn off external sharing for those specific sites.
+If you turn off external sharing for your organization and later turn it back on, guests who previously had access regain it.
+If you know that external sharing was previously turned on and in use for specific sites and you don't want guests to regain access, first turn off external sharing for those specific sites.

 Limit external sharing by domain

 This is useful if you want to limit sharing with particular partners, or help prevent sharing with people at certain organizations.
 The organization-level setting on this page affects all SharePoint sites and each user's OneDrive.
 To use this setting, list the domains (maximum of 3000) in the box, using the format domain.com.
 To list multiple domains, press Enter after adding each domain.

 You can also limit external sharing by domain by using the Set-SPOTenant Microsoft PowerShell cmdlet with -SharingDomainRestrictionMode and either -SharingAllowedDomainList or -SharingBlockedDomainList.
 For info about limiting external sharing by domain at the site level, see Restricted domains sharing.

 Allow only users in specific security groups to share externally